Kyle O'Reilly: Final storylines (2021)

 Soon after, O'Reilly began to pursue the NXT Championship again, therefore beginning a feud with the reigning champion Karrion Kross.
 On the June 1 episode of NXT, O'Reilly faced Johnny Gargano and Pete Dunne in a triple threat match for an NXT Championship opportunity at NXT TakeOver: In Your House which ended in a no contest after Cole returned and laid out all three men.
 Later that night, it was announced that Kross would defend his title in a five-way match against O'Reilly, Cole, Gargano, and Dunne.
 At the event, Kross retained the title.
 After failing to win the championship, O'Reilly resumed his feud with Cole and a rematch between the two was made for The Great American Bash, where O'Reilly was defeated by Cole.
 He would continue to feud with Cole until he defeated him at NXT TakeOver 36, ending the feud.

 After his feud with Cole ended, O'Reilly would form an uneasy partnership with newcomer Von Wagner, who helped him fend off an attack from Pete Dunne and Ridge Holland.
 On the October 12 episode of NXT 2.0, O'Reilly and Wagner teamed up to defeat Dunne and Holland.
 Soon after they declared their intentions for the NXT Tag Team Championship and on the November 30 episode, defeated Joaquin Wilde and Raul Mendoza to become the number one contenders.
 At NXT WarGames, O'Reilly and Wagner faced the reigning champions Imperium in a losing effort and after the match, Wagner attempted to attack O'Reilly but O'Reilly would counter his attack.
 On the following episode of NXT 2.0, O'Reilly faced Wagner in a steel cage match but would be defeated and after the match would have his head smashed repeatedly with the steel cage door by Wagner.
-This would be O'Reilly's final appearance in NXT as his WWE contract expired on December 10 and he chose not to renew it.
+This would be O'Reilly's final appearance on NXT as his WWE contract expired on December 10 and he chose not to renew it.